-The majority of our staff and day to day management, decisions, and actions are executed or coordinated via our Cyprus office by our Cyprus based staff, with approximately 80 of our 130 plus staff located in Cyprus.
-The Chairman, Mr Taoushanis, Managing Director, Mr Karantzis, Independent Non-Executive Director Mr Panikos Pouros and Executive Director, Mr Melo are resident in Cyprus.
-The proposed ISXFEU Directors, Mr Pegasiou is a Cypriot resident, Mr Hart is a Australian resident and Mr Barnes is a UK resident.
+The majority of our staff and day to day management, decisions, and actions are executed or coordinated via our Cyprus office by our Cyprus based staff, with approximately 100 of our circa 145 staff located in Cyprus.
+The Chairman, Mr Taoushanis, Managing Director, Mr Karantzis, Independent Non-Executive Director Mr Panikos Pouros, Independent Non-Executive Director Mr Adonis Pegasiou and Executive Director, Mr Melo are resident in Cyprus.
+The proposed ISXFEU Directors, Mr Hart is an Australian resident and Mr Barnes is a UK resident.
 Group Compliance is in the UK, with Treasury, AML and Operational risk functions in Cyprus.